0x-prv/ritualtipfeed/README.md

 # RitualTipFeed

-A decentralized social tipping platform built on Ritual.

-RitualTipFeed allows users to share posts and receive on-chain tips directly from supporters.
-By combining social interactions with blockchain payments, creators can monetize their content transparently and instantly.
+RitualTipFeed is a decentralized social platform where creators can share content and receive direct on-chain tips from their community.
+Built with Next.js, TypeScript, Solidity, and Ritual infrastructure, it combines social engagement with transparent peer-to-peer payments.

 ## Features

 - Social feed
 - Create and share posts
-- On-chain tipping system
+- Creator profiles
 - Wallet connection
-- Creator profiles
+- On-chain tipping
 - Transaction history
 - Responsive UI
 - Modern Web3 experience